Crazy Town: Musical style and legacy

-Billboard categorized Crazy Town as a rock and hip hop band.
-The band described themselves as "hip-hop kids who needed a bit of rock in their sound", instead of a rock band that added hip hop to their sound, reflecting the band members' background working in Los Angeles hip hop.
+Billboard categorized Crazy Town as a rock and hip-hop band.
+The band described themselves as "hip-hop kids who needed a bit of rock in their sound", instead of a rock band that added hip-hop to their sound, reflecting the band members' background working in Los Angeles hip-hop.
 The band fused "hip-hop's lyrical attitude and rhythmic sass with the muscle of live rock instrumentation."
 They developed their rap rock sound in the Los Angeles underground music scene, anticipating nu metal.
 According to AllMusic, "Crazy Town's music and image reflected one of the most dynamic and volatile sociocultural environments on the planet—Los Angeles—where the urban squalor of the South Central district exists just minutes away from the glitz of Beverly Hills."
 The band's influences include N.W.A, Cypress Hill, Ice-T and the Cure.
 Crazy Town's music is defined by "pronged rapping [...] urban angst/street-fighting, bitch-bonking [lyrics]" which are "punctuated [with] bone-crushing [...] guitar riffs."
-Due to looking more like a hip hop crew than a metal band, Crazy Town inspired more ire from metal purists than any other rap rock group.
+Due to looking more like a hip-hop crew than a metal band, Crazy Town inspired more ire from metal purists than any other rap rock group.
 It was commonly perceived that the band's target audience was 13-year-old boys "vicariously living out their fantasies of being a bad-ass tattooed pimp" through the band's rap lyrics.

 About the band's lyrics, Shifty Shellshock said: "We're just having a good time.
 We're not like political or anything.
-I can be very sarcastic just like a little punk, we talk a lot of trash.
+I can be very sarcastic, just like a little punk, we talk a lot of trash.
 We have some points, like 'learn from your mistakes', 'check yourself', you know, 'don't get taken advantage of'.
 Real simple things, nothing too overwhelming".

-Although they were best known for having a rap metal sound, their biggest hit, "Butterfly", had a hip hop sound.
+Although they were best known for having a rap metal sound, their biggest hit, "Butterfly", had a hip-hop sound.
 Reporting on the song's success in 2001, The Oklahoman wrote, "The song, which hit No. 1 on the Billboard singles chart last month, was one of those welcome surprises: a deft blend of hip-hop and rock that didn't sound like Red Bull-fueled 'roid rage.
 Built around a sample of the Red Hot Chili Peppers' 'Pretty Little Ditty,' 'Butterfly' was hard enough to please the Bizkit eaters but smooth enough to seduce pop fans."
-Their third album, The Brimstone Sluggers, saw the band displaying an alternative hip hop sound reflective of their musical roots.
+Their third album, The Brimstone Sluggers, saw the band displaying an alternative hip-hop sound reflective of their musical roots.

+In 2013, the band was featured in an NME article titled "28 Nu-Metal Era Bands You Probably Forgot All About".

 About the band's legacy in nu metal, I'm Music Magazine said: "Crazy Town is often only thought of as a 'one hit wonder' by way too many people.
 The band has never truly received the credit that they deserve for their influence on the nu metal scene".
 Radio.com included the band on a list titled "Top 10 Alt-Rock One-Hit Wonders".